php-openapi/yii2-openapi/README.md

           type: string
 ```

-then the value can be
+then the value for `comments` can be

 ```json
 [